 Breaking the business down and understanding the key tasks will form the beginning of the operations and procedures manuals.
 However, before you sit down and write your operations and procedures manuals you need to make sure everything works as effectively as possible.

-Define Your Business Model
+Define Your Business Model.

 Once you have simplified your business model, the next thing you need to do is test your business model.
 Really look at the processes and expenses for your new store and how this will differ in the new stores to your existing store.
 Consider store setup costs, suppliers, wages and overheads.
 Allow for an additional marketing and advertising budget for each store.